 Duchess Kate's dress from her 2011 wedding to Prince William was truly fit for a royal, with a price tag of $434,000.
 Sarah Burton for Alexander McQueen designed the classic gown, complete with long lace sleeves and a full skirt.

 3. Kim Kardashian

-It's no surprise that Kim K. would land on the list for most expensive wedding dresses of all time, considering she's never been one to take the simple route (can we talk about the seven-tiered wedding cake!?).
-When Kimye tied the knot in 2014, the bougie bride walked down the aisle in a $500,000 custom-made couture Givenchy gown with long sleeves and a trumpet silhouette.
+It's no surprise that Kim K. would land on the list for most expensive wedding dresses of all time.
+When Kim and Kayne tied the knot in 2014, she walked down the aisle in a $500,000 custom-made couture Givenchy gown with long sleeves and a trumpet silhouette.
 And, one dress wouldn't suffice—Kim later changed into a minidress designed by Olivier Rousteing, creative director for Balmain.

 2. Victoria Swarovski

-Ranking as runner-up for the most expensive wedding dress of all time, the Swarovski jewelry heiress's custom-made gown has an estimated price tag of...over ONE.
-MILLION.
-DOLLARS.
-Naturally, the dress was decked out with over 500,000 crystals—because just a few thousand wouldn't cut it.
+Ranking as runner-up for the most expensive wedding dress of all time, the Swarovski jewelry heiress's custom-made gown has an estimated price tag of over $1 million.
+Naturally, the dress was decked out with over 500,000 crystals.

-Although the exact price of this Chinese star's custom Dior wedding dress has been kept under wraps, her entire wedding racked up a $31 million bill.
-Angelababy's notorious gown reportedly took five months to complete, and totes seven petticoats, a 10-foot train, and 100 hand-cut Chantilly lace roses.
-So, it's probably a fair assumption that a large chunk of her wedding budget most likely went to her over-the-top dress, landing her at the number one spot for most expensive wedding dress of all time.
-Good luck to anyone trying to top these nuptials.
+Although the exact price of this star's custom Dior wedding dress has been kept under wraps, her entire wedding racked up a $31 million bill.
+Angelababy's notorious gown reportedly took five months to complete, boasting seven petticoats, a 10-foot train, and 100 hand-cut Chantilly lace roses.
+So, it's probably a fair assumption that a large chunk of her wedding budget most likely went to her over-the-top dress, landing her at the number one spot for the most expensive wedding dress of all time.